- What is a UEN in Singapore?

 Individuals

-However, they are required to have their own identification number that is reflected on their NRIC or National Registration Identity Card.
+However, they must have their own identification number reflected on their NRIC or National Registration Identity Card.

 Entities with a One-off or No Interaction with the Government

-This includes companies that only one-time conduct business with a specific government department.
+This includes companies that only conduct business with a specific government department.

 A Singapore company’s subsidiary entities